 For instance, the climate is also slightly harsher than in other olive oil producing countries.
 Morocco Gold olives are grown in a valley that is about 2,000 feet above sea level.
 This helps to create the additional climatic challenges that encourage polyphenol uptake within the olive tree.
 It is also an area with naturally occurring high phenols in the soil itself.

-So Is Extra Virgin Olive Oil Healthy?
+So Why Is Moroccan Olive Oil Good For You?

 There are a number of different types of polyphenols in extra virgin olive oil, including oleuropein, tyrosol, hydroxytyrosol, oleocanthal and oleacein.
 Each are considered extremely strong antioxidants, and are linked to a number of extra virgin olive oil benefits including: